The Pelton House

 Pelton’s home studio was a precursor to the the Desert Art Center, with exhibitions held along her living room walls.
 As the community grew, artists raised funds to reestablish a permanent home.
 Pelton contributed by donating her painting Smoke Tree in Bloom, which was auctioned for $1,000—a significant step toward the center’s permanent establishment.
 She believed her desert paintings were best experienced in the desert itself.
 While she exhibited locally, including at the Desert Inn and the Palm Springs Desert Museum, her home remained central: a place where she supported fellow artists, welcomed visitors, and kept her doors open to the creative life around her.

-Pelton’s friends and collaborators included notable figures such as Bettye K. Cree, Matille “Billie” Prigge Seaman, Christina Lillian, Alice Geiger, Emilie Tilton, Cornelia Sussman, Mary Wolseth, Helene Wolseth Barber, Florence Miller Pierce, and Mabel Dodge Luhan.
-The group also intersected with influential artists and visionaries like Val Samuelson, Dane Rudhyar, Raymond Jonson, Cabot Yerxa, and Jimmy Swinnerton.
-Together, they supported a thriving creative community, fostering a fertile and interconnected artistic environment in which Pelton played a central and sustaining role.
+Her circle included artists such as Bettye K. Cree, Matille “Billie” Prigge Seaman, Christina Lillian, Alice Geiger, Emilie Tilton, Cornelia Sussman, Mary Wolseth, Helene Wolseth Barber, Florence Miller Pierce, and Mabel Dodge Luhan.
+Their network also connected with influential figures including Val Samuelson, Dane Rudhyar, Raymond Jonson, Cabot Yerxa, and Jimmy Swinnerton.
+Through these relationships, a dynamic and interconnected creative environment took shape—one in which Pelton played a steady and essential role.

 Agnes Pelton’s living room, then and now.